This website provides information for general purposes only.Read our full disclaimer

 Is This Fund Properly Regulated?

-A Golden Visa fund must be registered with the national securities authority of its domicile country.
+A Golden Visa fund should be traceable to the relevant securities authority of its domicile country.
 In Portugal, that is the CMVM.
 In Spain, the CNMV.
 In Italy, CONSOB alongside Banca d'Italia.
 In Greece, the HCMC.
-If a fund cannot provide a verifiable registration number, it should be disqualified immediately.
+If a fund cannot provide a verifiable registration number, treat that as a hard stop until resolved.

 You can browse verified, regulated funds on our platform, or use the Fund Finder to filter by regulator.